tjip-b/RushHour2/README.md

 ## Acknowledgments

-* Readme example copied from PurpleBooth: https://gist.github.com/PurpleBooth/109311bb0361f32d87a2
+* Erik
+* from the programming minor at the University of Amsterdam:
+* Edwin, Daan & Wouter